natanaelcaesario/autoleave-discord-bot/README.md

 Allow you to automatically leave group discord

-# Requirement
+## Requirement

-discord
-asyncio
-python3
+*asyncio
+*discord
+\*python3

-# Tutorial
+## Tutorial

 A discord tool, to leave groups automatically!

 1. Download zip
-2. buat discord token
+2. Get your discord token
-3. buat token pada script yang dikomentasi
+3. put your token on the script
-4. jalankan script
+4. run the script
-5. tuliskan perintah didalam chating manapun discord

-Special shoutout to Holder#6681 for meme.png
+5. write your command on any channel